Univalence in locally cartesian closed infinity-categories: Introduction

+{\bf Theorem.}~(cf.~Theorem \ref{poset}) {\em For any presentable locally cartesian closed $\infty$-category $\C$, the equivalence classes of univalent families in $\C$ form a (possibly large) poset which is canonically isomorphic to the poset of bounded local classes of maps in $\C$. }

-We briefly outline our results.
-We establish in Corollary~\ref{poset} that univalent families form a poset isomorphic to the poset of bounded local classes of maps in the sense of Lurie.\footnote{[HTT, Section 6.2]} It follows in particular that in every $\i$-topos and for each regular cardinal $\kappa$, the universal family classifying relatively $\kappa$-compact maps is a univalent family.
-The relationship between univalence and the $\i$-topos axioms was first pointed out by Joyal~\cite{oberwolfach2011}.
-The Univalence Axiom can be interpreted as a descent property which allows to glue together families into ``moduli spaces''.
-Having this descent property for {\em all} families characterizes precisely the $\infty$-topoi among presentable locally cartesian closed $\infty$-categories: in an $\infty$-topos the class of all maps is local, and each regular cardinal yields a univalent family, a ``universe''.
-Similarly, in any $n$-topos there is a hierarchy of univalent families classifying (bounded) $(n-2)$-truncated maps.
+A bounded local class of maps (see \cite[Section 6.1]{Lurie:HTT}) is roughly a class of maps which is closed under basechange and satisfies a certain sheaf condition.
+Lurie shows\footnote{\cite{Lurie:HTT}, theorems 6.1.0.6 and 6.1.3.9} that in an $\infty$-topos $\X$ the class of all maps is local, hence it follows that for each regular cardinal $\kappa$ the classifying family for relatively $\kappa$-compact maps in $\X$ is a univalent family, an ``internal universe''.
+The close analogy between univalence and the $\infty$-topos axioms was perhaps first pointed out by Joyal.
+The univalence condition can be interpreted as a descent property which allows one to glue together families into ``moduli spaces'', and having this descent property for {\em all} families characterizes precisely the $\infty$-topoi amongst the presentable locally cartesian closed $\infty$-categories.

+Theorem~\ref{poset} implies that in an $\infty$-topos, every univalent family is a subfamily of a universal family, i.e. a classifying family for relatively $\kappa$-compact maps.
+This characterization extends to general presentable locally cartesian closed $\infty$-categories by virtue of the following result.

+{\bf Theorem.}~(cf.~Theorem \ref{thm:induce-along-R}) {\em Let $L: \P\to\C \subset \P$ be an accessible locally cartesian localization of a presentable locally cartesian closed $\infty$-category $\P$.
+Then $p:X\to S$ is a univalent family in $\C$ if and only if it is also a univalent family in $\P$. }

-It is likely that the case of $\i$-topoi will be the main case of interest to type theory.
-Nevertheless, as the notion of univalence is fundamental, it is interesting to investigate it for its own sake, and to provide further examples of univalent families.
-The natural setting for this study is that of presentable locally cartesian closed $\i$-categories, not only because of the obvious importance in type theory of this class of $\i$-categories, but as much because the abstract notion of univalence behaves well in this context: a fundamental result (Theorem~\ref{thm:induce-along-R}) states that univalent families are preserved and detected by right adjoints to \loccart\ localizations.
-Since any presentable locally cartesian closed $\i$-category embeds in this way into an $\i$-topos, this gives some control over univalent families in general, and shows in particular that every univalent family must be a subfamily of some object classifier of the ambient $\i$-topos.
+Since any presentable locally cartesian closed $\infty$-category embeds in this way into an $\infty$-topos, this gives some control over univalent families in general, and shows in particular that every univalent family must be a subfamily of a universal family of the ambient $\infty$-topos.